pla2aroi/gotvta/README.md

 # go-tradingview-ta
  Golang version of [python-tradingview-ta](https://github.com/deathlyface/python-tradingview-ta)

-## 🚧 WIP 🚧
+## 🚧 ARCHIVED 🚧
- Currently gotvta is a work in progress.
+ This repository has been merged with [dematron/go-tvscanner](https://github.com/dematron/go-tvscanner).